timescale/docs.timescale.com-content/getting-started/setup-multi-node-auth.md

 ## Node-to-node communication [](#node-communication)

 Once you have your instances set up, the next task is configuring your PostgreSQL instances to accept connections from the access node to the data nodes.
-However, this task requires different steps depending on what authentication mechanism you want to use on your nodes.
+The authentication mechanism used when accepting such connections might be different than the one used by external clients when connecting to the access node.
+The task also requires different steps depending on what authentication mechanism you want to use on your nodes.
 The simplest approach is to simply trust all incoming connections, and is discussed in [this section](#multi-node-auth-trust).

 Setting up a secure system is a complex task and this section should not be read as recommending any particular security measures for securing